Epistemology gives a Future to Complementarity in Human-AI Interactions: Recommendations for Design, Governance and Future Research

-Designers should avoid optimizing for complementarity alone and instead treat it as one diagnostic signal within a broader reliability profile.
-Practically, this means prioritizing interaction protocols that make epistemically relevant behaviour observable and correctable, e.g., structured contestation, escalation and second-review pathways, and explicit disagreement handling, rather than relying primarily on explanations or confidence displays that do not reliably induce better teaming \citep{Vaccaro2024NHB}.
+Designers should not optimize for complementarity alone.
+Instead, they should treat it as one diagnostic signal within a broader reliability profile and report, at minimum, whether complementarity occurs, how large the gain is, how stable it remains over time, and what interactional and organizational costs are required to sustain it.
+In practice, this means prioritizing interaction protocols that make epistemically relevant behavior observable and correctable---for instance, structured contestation, escalation pathways, and explicit disagreement handling---rather than relying primarily on explanations or confidence displays that do not reliably improve teaming \citep{Vaccaro2024NHB}.
 Finally, evaluation should report whether complementarity occurs and the magnitude, stability over time, and cost of the gain, since these dimensions determine its justificatory weight in CR.
 Practically, human-AI interaction design should use a minimal assurance checklist that makes PT-HAI reliability assessable by operators, governance and policy organizations, and affected third parties, e.g., patients, managers, regulators, who otherwise lack direct epistemic access to the PT-HAI protocol and its evidence base.
-Table~\ref{tab:pt-hai-min-checklist} in Section \ref{sub_app:minimal} in the Appendix specifies such a \textbf{minimal reporting checklist} that designers can treat as a deployment deliverable: it documents the interaction protocol, provides interaction-level performance evidence (including complementarity where applicable), and encodes lifecycle commitments (monitoring and update governance) that foster PT-HAI reliability over time.
-Finally, designers should target and report \textbf{efficient complementarity} explicitly: if gains require sustained monitoring, longer deliberation, or extensive retraining, the design may merely shift epistemic burden onto users and erode the practical value of the gain.
-Section \ref{sub_app:complementarity_gain} in the Appendix introduces a measure of net complementarity gain that takes into account the cost of complementarity.
+Table~\ref{tab:pt-hai-min-checklist} in Section \ref{sub_app:minimal} in the Appendix specifies such a \emph{minimal reporting checklist} that designers can treat as a deployment deliverable: it documents the interaction protocol, provides interaction-level performance evidence (including complementarity where applicable), and encodes lifecycle commitments (monitoring and update governance) that foster PT-HAI reliability over time.
+Finally, designers should target and report \emph{efficient complementarity} explicitly: if gains require sustained monitoring, longer deliberation, or extensive retraining, the design may merely shift epistemic burden onto users and erode the practical value of the gain.
+Section \ref{sub_app:complementarity_gain} in the Appendix introduces a measure of net complementarity gain that takes into account the cost of complementarity, together with three complementary methods (policy-anchored, analogy-based, and deliberative) for eliciting the institutional threshold $\lambda$ that governs whether complementarity counts as efficient in a given setting.